3 months ago

 So here are our top tips:

-Choose what type of prepper you want to be.
 A lot will depend on the time you can spend prepping and what storage capacity you have.
 Options to think about:

-Think carefully about what you want to prep.
 Start off small and focus on one meal that pains you, such as breakfast or lunch.

 You may want to simply plan a day ahead, for example, for preparing overnight oats for breakfast you could throw oats chopped fruit, and milk in a mason jar and place them in the fridge ready to go first thing in the morning.
 You could do this each night whilst making dinner.

-Or you could plan your lunches for the week ahead, make a large batch of soup, packed with a variety of vegetables, that you could eat each day.
+Or you could plan your lunches for the week ahead, and make a large batch of soup, packed with a variety of vegetables, that you could eat each day.
 Thinking this through before you move on to your meal choices will help save you time and effort.

-Choose your dishes.
 There are lots of recipes that can be used for meal prepping.
 Many of your favourite dishes will be perfect to adapt to larger quantities.
 Remember, some foods keep fresher for longer than others.
 Things like rice should be cooked and eaten on the same day.
 Here are some ideas below to get you started:

 Top tip: Write a shopping list, making sure you note the quantities you will need before you do your weekly shop.
 There’s nothing more upsetting than not having enough or missing one key ingredient!

-Set aside some time and combine activities.
 To begin with, you will have to build meal prep into your routine.
 It’s best to block off some time to get it done.
 You’ll feel the benefit in the time you save and how happy you feel with yourself for eating healthily.
 You may want to combine it with other activities – you could block some time off on a Sunday morning where you get your cooking underway and then do an online exercise class whilst it’s cooking – healthy eating + more exercise = two healthy habits sorted!

 Storage – Think about how you want to store your prepped food.
 There are plenty of alternatives to plastic, such as pyrex, ceramic or stainless steel.
 When buying you need to look for a leak-proof and hardwearing design that’s easy to care for.
 If you can, choose designs that nest together to take up less room in your fridge or freezer.